escopecz/veetr/docs/PLATFORMIO.md

 - **RAM**: 11.6% (38,076 / 327,680 bytes)
 - **Flash**: 52.1% (683,397 / 1,310,720 bytes)

-Plenty of space remaining for additional features and sensors.
+Plenty of space remaining for additional features and sensors ([see sensor options](./HARDWARE.md)).

 ## Adding New Libraries